milankl/BitInformation.jl/docs/src/transformations.md

 !!! warning "Interpretation of transformed floats"
     BitInformation.jl will not store the information that a transformation was applied to a value.
-This means that Julia will not know about this and interpret a value incorrectly.
-You will have to explicitly execute the backtransform
+This means that Julia will not know about this and interpret/print a value incorrectly.
+You will have to explicitly execute the backtransform (and know which one!) to undo the transformation
     ```julia
     julia> A = [0f0,1f0]         # 0 and 1
     julia> At = bittranspose(A)  # are transposed into 1f-35 and 0
     2-element Vector{Float32}:
      1.0026967f-35
      0.0
+    julia> bitbacktranspose(At) # reverse transpose
+    2-element Vector{Float32}:
+     0.0
+     1.0
     ```

 ## Bit transpose (aka shuffle)